🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $V = \frac{d_{\text{barrier}}}{k} = \frac{50}{1.4} = 35.7$ V

-We want to provide corrosion resistance and wear resistance to aircraft engine parts (titanium alloy).
-The temperature reaches 300-600°C. Select an appropriate surface treatment technology and explain the reason.
+You want to impart corrosion resistance and wear resistance to an aircraft engine component (made of titanium alloy).
+Temperatures reach 300–600°C. Select an appropriate surface treatment technology and explain your reasoning.

 Show Solution

-Recommended technology: Thermal spray (plasma spray or HVOF) with ceramic coating (Al₂O₃ or YSZ)
+Recommended technology: ceramic coating (Al₂O₃ or YSZ) by thermal spraying (plasma spray or HVOF)

-• Plating and anodizing are unsuitable in high-temperature environments (300-600°C)
+• Plating and anodizing are unsuitable for high-temperature environments (300–600°C)

-• HVOFmethod has high adhesion and is suitable for high-speed rotating parts
+• The HVOF method provides high adhesion, suitable for high-speed rotating components

-In plating of complex-shaped parts, the plating thickness is non-uniform with 25μm on convex areas and 15μm in concave areas.
-Propose three methods to improve uniformity and explain the effects of each.
+When plating a part with a complex shape, the plating thickness is non-uniform: 25 μm on convex areas and 15 μm in recessed areas.
+Propose three methods to improve throwing power and explain the effect of each.

 Show Solution

-• Effect: Homogenization of potential distribution, transition to diffusion-controlled regime
+• Effect: equalizes the potential distribution, shifts toward the diffusion-controlled regime

-• Implementation: 2 A/dm² → 0.8 A/dm²reduction, compensate with extended plating time
+• Implementation: reduce from 2 A/dm² to 0.8 A/dm², compensate with a longer plating time

-• Effect: Selectively suppress deposition rate on convex areas, preferential deposition in concave areas
+• Effect: selectively suppresses deposition on convex areas, preferential deposition in recesses

-• Effect: Homogenization of metal ion diffusion layer thickness
+• Effect: equalizes the diffusion layer thickness of metal ions

-Implant nitrogen ions into a silicon substrate to achieve a peak concentration of 5×10²⁰ atoms/cm³ at a depth of 50nm from the silicon substrate surface.
+Nitrogen ions are implanted into a silicon substrate, and you want to achieve a peak concentration of 5×10²⁰ atoms/cm³ at a depth of 50 nm from the surface.
 For an energy of 50 keV (Rp = 80 nm, ΔRp = 24 nm), calculate the required dose.

 Show Solution

-Gaussian distribution at peak concentration (x = Rp):
+Gaussian distribution at the peak concentration (x = Rp):

 $$C_{\text{peak}} = \frac{\Phi}{\sqrt{2\pi} \Delta R_p}$$